brocaar/chirpstack-application-server/docs/content/install/debian.md

 ## Configuration

 In the example above, we've just touched a few configuration variables.
-Run `lora-app-server --help` for an overview of all available variables.
+Run `chirpstack-application-server --help` for an overview of all available variables.
 Note that configuration variables can be passed as cli arguments and / or environment variables (which we did in the above example).